 Do you remember the clip from Indiana Jones and the Last Crusade where he must cross a huge chasm with no apparent way to do so?
 Remembering the message about taking a ‘leap of faith,’ he takes a giant step, dangling his foot out into the open air and then stepping down.
 Instead of plummeting into the bit below, he ends up finding solid ground!
 Taking that risk – and moving step-by-step across the path – allowed him to reach the treasure on the other side.

-Stepping into the unknown is what we’re all going to be doing in the next few months (or even years).
-Reemergence does require a ‘leap of faith’.
+Stepping into the unknown is what we’re all continuing to do.
 Check out these steps below to guide your way.

-Successful reemergence will require you to SHIFT, EXPAND, and REINVENT the way you see and do things.
-To do this, you must process change both internally and externally.
+Change happens internally first.
+Then the external processes and skills happen.
 When we do it for ourselves (the internal work), then we can illuminate the path for others in our organization (the external work).
-Here are three internal and three external ways to get started.
+Here are three internal and three external steps to get started.